filmic rgb

 white relative exposure

 The number of stops (EV) between the scene middle-gray luminance and the scene luminance to be remapped to display white (peak-white).
 This is the right bound of the scene dynamic range that will be represented on the display – everything brighter than this value on the scene will be clipped (pure white) on the display.
-The color picker tool reads the maximum luminance in RGB space over the drawn area, assumes it is pure white, and sets the white exposure parameter to remap the maximum to 100% luminance.
+The picker tool reads the maximum luminance in RGB space over the drawn area, assumes it is pure white, and sets the white exposure parameter to remap the maximum to 100% luminance.

 black relative exposure

 The number of stops (EV) between the scene middle-gray luminance and the scene luminance to be remapped to display black (maximum density).
 This is the left bound of the scene dynamic range that will be represented on the display – everything darker than this value on the scene will be clipped (pure black) on the display.
-The color picker tool reads the minimum luminance in RGB space over the drawn area, assumes it is pure black, and sets the black exposure parameter to remap the minimum to 0% luminance.
-The black color picker measurement is very sensitive to noise, and cannot identify whether the minimum luminance is pure black (actual data) or just noise.
+The picker tool reads the minimum luminance in RGB space over the drawn area, assumes it is pure black, and sets the black exposure parameter to remap the minimum to 0% luminance.
+The black picker measurement is very sensitive to noise, and cannot identify whether the minimum luminance is pure black (actual data) or just noise.
 It works better on low ISO pictures and with high quality demosaicing.
-When the color picker puts the black exposure at –16 EV, this is a sign that the measurement has failed and you will need to adjust it manually.
+When the picker puts the black exposure at –16 EV, this is a sign that the measurement has failed and you will need to adjust it manually.

 The black relative exposure allows you to choose how far you want to recover lowlights.